ARTICLE

 • Always exhibit a positive attitude.
 The interviewer is evaluating you as a potential co-worker.
 Behave like someone you would want to work with.

 • Have intelligent and business related questions prepared to ask the interviewer.
-Having done your research about the employer in advance, ask questions which you did not find answered in your research.
+Having done your research about the employer in advance, ask questions that you did not find answered in your research.

 • Make sure you understand the employer's next step in the hiring process; know when and from whom you should expect to hear next.
 Always ask and know what action you are expected to take next, if any.